Workplace Violence Prevention Plan (WVPP)

 Policy

-Employees who believe that they are victims of threatening or violent conduct in the workplace, who observe such behavior, or who believe that a credible threat of such behavior exists, should immediately report the conduct to Public Safety.
+Employees who believe that they are victims of threatening or violent conduct in the workplace, who observe such behavior, or who believe that a credible threat of such behavior exists, must immediately report the conduct to Public Safety.
 Those who make such reports will be protected from retaliation.

 Purpose

 The University of San Francisco’s Workplace Violence Prevention Plan (“WVPP”) addresses the hazards known to be associated with the four types of workplace violence as defined by Labor Code (LC) section 6401.9.
-The Plan describes procedures to reduce workplace violence risks by encouraging reporting, identifying hazards, providing training, fostering communication, involving employees, and ensuring effective incident responses.
+The WVPP describes procedures to reduce workplace violence risks by encouraging reporting, identifying hazards, providing training, fostering communication, involving employees, and ensuring effective incident responses.

-Date of Last Review: June 24, 2024
+Date of Last Review: May 21, 2025

-Date of Last Revision(s): June 24, 2024
+Date of Last Revision(s): May 21, 2025

 Emergency – Unanticipated circumstances that can be life threatening or pose a risk of significant injuries to employees or other persons.